 Jim West was born in Killeen, TX in 1977 and grew up mostly in central Louisiana.
 For over 18 years he has worked in the Cyber Security field and came up with the ideas and concept for the Magicae Mathematica series about a decade ago.
 His first book of the series, Libellus de Numeros, is one he hopes will resonate with its young readers.
-Jim is a father of two SMART and beautiful girls whom he loves dearly and when he himself is not away ‘saving the world’ they live in Dubai, UAE with his wonderful wife Eman.
+Jim is a father of two SMART and beautiful girls whom he loves dearly and when he himself is not away ‘saving the world’ they live in The Woodlands, TX.

 What question do you wish that someone would ask about your book(s), but nobody has?
 Write it out here, and then answer it.

 My dream is to have adults later in my life come up to me and tell me it was my book that inspired them to study math and science.
 It was my book that led them to their career.
 That is my dream.

 What is your writing process?
 Do you follow a regular routine or do you have any weird, funny, or unusual habits while writing and what are they?